cujojs/wire/docs/components.md

 Modular components like the grid-like decorator are often very configurable.
 They might have dozens of configuration options.
 However, having to provide all of those options for every instance would tedious.

-The `provides` option helps this situation by also overriding components declared in the child spec.
-For instance, if our grid-like decorator spec declares a component, `"header-rows": 1`, we could override it in a parent's `provides` or just leave it as is.
-The `"header-rows": 1` in the grid-like decorator spec is the *default value* if we don't override it in the `provides`.
+The `provide` option helps this situation by also overriding components declared in the child spec.
+For instance, if our grid-like decorator spec declares a component, `"header-rows": 1`, we could override it in a parent's `provide` or just leave it as is.
+The `"header-rows": 1` in the grid-like decorator spec is the *default value* if we don't override it in the `provide`.

 ### Exporting specific components using `$exports`